skiselev/isa-super-vga/README.md

 IC Socket          | U3 - U6   | 20 pin 300 mil (narrow) DIP socket                        | 4        | Mouser 517-4820-3000-CP
 Bracket            |           | ISA card bracket - Keystone 9200-1                        | 1        | Mouser 534-9200-1

+### Construction Notes

+#### Display Type Detection

+* TVGA9000i VGA controller uses VGA connector pin 12 as **MONITOR** signal to detect the of type of the display.
+Older, pre-[DDC](https://en.wikipedia.org/wiki/Display_Data_Channel) displays made approximately until 1995, have that signal either unconnected - for color monitors, or grounded - for monochrome monitors.
+Newer displays use that signal as the DDC/SDA signal.
+Unfortunately, it can result in TVGA9000i incorrectly detecting the monitor as monochrome.
+If you're not planning to use monochrome monitor, you can skip FB6 and C17 components.
+In this case R6 will be pulling the MONITOR signal up, and TVGA9000i will detect the display as a color one.

 ## Changes

 ### Version 1.1